 2017 Emerging Saluki Leader Awards

 The Emerging Saluki Leader Award (ESLA) recognizes recent graduates of the college for their outstanding accomplishments and service.
-Alumni of the SIU College of Business who have graduated within the previous 15 years and are deserving of recognition for their outstanding achievements in business, academia, government, nonprofit organizations or service to their community are eligible for the award.
+Alumni of the SIU College of Business and Analytics who have graduated within the previous 15 years and are deserving of recognition for their outstanding achievements in business, academia, government, nonprofit organizations or service to their community are eligible for the award.

-The four members of the 2017 class of ESLA awardees were announced and honored at the annual College of Business Homecoming Reception.
+The four members of the 2017 class of ESLA awardees were announced and honored at the annual College of Business and Analytics Homecoming Reception.
 The awardees were chosen by the college’s external advisory boards for their outstanding achievements at the early stages in their careers.

 B.S.
 Accounting '10

-Kendrick Coleman is a 2010 graduate of the College of Business with a Bachelor of Science degree in Accounting and a 2011 graduate of SIU’s Master of Accountancy Program.
+Kendrick Coleman is a 2010 graduate of the College of Business and Analytics with a Bachelor of Science degree in Accounting and a 2011 graduate of SIU’s Master of Accountancy Program.
 He is currently a staff accountant at Rubin Brown LLP where his main responsibilities include serving as a business advisor and Certified Public Accountant for Rubin Brown’s Entrepreneurial Service Group with assurance and tax planning.

 Today, Coleman actively engages with and mentors younger students so they may be better-equipped to start their accounting careers.
 Examples of this work include his involvement with InSight St. Louis, the Accounting Career Awareness Program, the St. Louis Chapter of the National Association of Black Accountants, the NAACP East St. Louis Executive Committee and the United Way Charmaine Chapman Leadership Society.